 Read more▼

 Sitting prettily in the Bay of Naples lie the beautiful yet diverse islands of Amalfi: Procida, Ischia and Capri.
-This 7 night self-guided walking holiday takes you on a discovery of these stunning isles, from Procida's multi coloured harbours, to the thermal spas and terraced vineyards of Ischia, to the glamour of Capri's elegant piazze.
+Discover these stunning isles, from Procida's multi coloured harbours, to the thermal spas and terraced vineyards of Ischia and the glamour of Capri's elegant piazze.

 DEPARTURE MONTHS